Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 A software engineer demonstrates mastery of this technical skill at the
-:sunglasses: level by identifying and resolving problems with failing builds in Travis CI whether it be through the Travis CI dashboard or setup related problems or via code implementations of fixes.
+:sunglasses: level by identifying and resolving problems with failing builds in Travis CI whether it be through the Travis CI dashboard for setup related problems or via code implementations of fixes.

 ### Foundations of Software Engineering